Uber investor gave Kalanick a month before suing to force him off board

 The well-regarded venture firm was an early investor in Uber and said in the lawsuit that it owns 13 percent of Uber and controls 20 percent of the voting power.

+Benchmark has explicitly said it would block any potential investment deal in Uber unless the three board seats added last year are eliminated, CNBC reported, citing sources. cnb.cx/2fGgHSH

+Uber and Benchmark were not immediately available for comment on the CNBC report outside regular business hours.

-Reporting by Laharee Chatterjee; Editing by Savio D'Souza
+Reporting by Laharee Chatterjee; Editing by Savio D'Souza and Leslie Adler